 Finding the right home can be stressful for everyone involved in the process.
 Taking time upfront to evaluate your wants and needs can help to focus your home search and reduce stress.
 AHRN.com has created this downloadable Housing Choices worksheet to help with your next housing decision.

 There are often many housing options at military installations.
 This is a good problem but can make your housing decision more difficult.
 From city apartments, on-base housing, to suburban neighborhoods, finding the best fit for you starts with knowing what you need, what you want, and what you don’t want.

 Building Your Profile

 At its most basic, your housing profile is a wish list of qualities you prioritize in your home.
 Your choices reflect personal taste, hobbies, family size, finances and housing availability in your new community.
 Let’s break down what factors you should consider in building your profile.

 Finances – How much are you able to spend on rent?
-The 2017 BAH is intended to cover 97% of housing costs (rent and utilities).
+Your BAH is intended to cover 95% of housing costs (rent and utilities).
 Remember that utility costs can vary widely from installation to installation so be sure they are included in your housing budget.

 Commute Length – Does driving home give you an opportunity to relax and distance yourself from work or does sitting in traffic make you tense and tired?
 Does coming home after PT or for lunch positively contribute to your daily life?

 Schools/Daycare – If you have children, determine your school/daycare needs.
 Are you looking for options within a certain distance to your home?
 Do you children thrive in a particular type of environment?
 Is proximity to private education a priority?